Code-Institute-Submissions/Upon-Wonder/README.md

 out and send them a message that potentionally will lead to a show booking.

 ### The business goals for this website are:
-* Build awareness about the band to both excisting and new fans.
+* Build awareness about the band to new visitor/potential fans.
 * Drive ticket and merchandise sales.
 * Increase the number of views to the band's Youtube and Vimeo channel.
 * Increase traffic to the band's shared and personal social media channels.